ibm-watson-data-lab/ibmseti/README.md

 It should be noted that these features are experimental and may or may not have strong impacts on classification.
 They are initial guesses made by a handful of SETI/NASA researchers, who make no guarantees about their usefulness.
 But we add them in the code here to get you started.

+Also, the spectrograms are relatively large.
+One may consider reducing the size of the spectrogram using https://gist.github.com/derricw/95eab740e1b08b78c03f.
+Calculations done with a spectogram of reduced size can be significantly faster.
+For example, one can reduce the size from 129x6144 to 43x192: `spectrogram = bin_ndarray(spectrogram, (43,192), operation='sum')`)

 ##### Features based on the Spectrogram